 Are We A Good Fit?

-Projects are successful for a number of reasons: first and foremost, that client and consultant are a good fit.
+Projects are successful for a number of reasons but first and foremost is that the client and consultant are a good fit.

 What does this mean?

 Over the years I've worked with homesteaders, community groups, municipalities, garden clubs, intentional communities, market gardens, farms, conservation associations, heritage foundations, agricultural training programs and property owners.